Kumkuma Rakshe

-Kumkuma Rakshe is a 1977 Indian Kannada-language drama film directed by S. K. A. Chari.
+Kumkuma Rakshe is a 1977 Indian Kannada-language romantic drama film directed by S. K. A. Chari.
 It is a remake of the 1962 Tamil film Nenjil Or Aalayam by C. V. Sridhar.
 The film stars Ashok, Rajinikanth, and Manjula.
-It was released on 14 October 1977 The film was dubbed and released in Tamil as Kurinji Malar in 1980 with reshot comedy sequences featuring Suruli Rajan and Malini.
+It was released on 14 October 1977.
+The film was dubbed and released in Tamil as Kurinji Malar (1980) with reshot comedy sequences featuring Suruli Rajan and Malini.